You are here

 Confirming the diagnosis

-Diagnosis of pes planus is made on clinical grounds, based on the appearance of the foot on weight bearing.
+Diagnosis of pes planus is made on clinical grounds, based on the appearance of the foot on weight bearing and the presence of symptoms (pain) or the need for treatment (including orthotics).
 Establishing whether the pes planus is congenital/developmental or acquired may be more difficult.
-Most cases are developmental.
-Some evidence of a normal longitudinal arch having been lost following disease or injury affecting the foot will be required to establish that the condition is acquired.

 The relevant medical specialist is an orthopaedic surgeon.